brianbolze/honeychord/README.md

 I no longer have time to spend on this project, but I have hundreds of users still contacting me for feature requests and letting me know how much they love it, so I want to keep this alive!
 For that reason, I've decided to open-source this project.
 I'll reserve the rights to distribute this to the app store (currently live on the Apple App Store for iPad-only), but feel free to submit a pull request!
 For more info check the ``LICENSE`` and ``CONTRIBUTING`` files.

+## Documentation

+See the [Wiki](https://github.com/brianbolze/honeychord/wiki) for more information.

 ## Meta

 Brian Bolze – [LinkedIn](https://www.linkedin.com/in/brian-bolze-510a4b5a/) – brianbolze@gmail.com